mortonsc/TIgameoflife/README.md

 That's it!

 ### Windows
-All the required software is available for Windows, but I haven't put together a compile script.
+All the required software is available for Windows, so it should be possible to compile.
-You'll have to either download a Windows port of make, and follow the Linux instructions, or translate the Makefile to a batch script.

 ## Installation
 Currently the only way to obtain an executable is to follow the compilation process above.